To advance Pediatric Emergency Medicine through high quality patient- and family-centered care, innovative research, advocacy and education.

-The Pediatric Emergency Medicine program at the University of Wisconsin School of Medicine and Public Health, partnering with the American Family Children’s Hospital, will fulfill its mission by being a leader in providing compassionate, high quality, evidence-based emergency care to children of our city, state, and beyond.
-We will advance pediatric emergency care through innovative research and its translation to clinical practice.
-We will train the future leaders in pediatrics and emergency medicine and be the educational resource for the community and all level of health-care providers.
+The Pediatric Emergency Medicine program at the University of Wisconsin School of Medicine and Public Health, partnering with the American Family Children’s Hospital, will fulfill its mission by being a leader in providing compassionate, high-quality, evidence-based emergency care to children of our city, state, and beyond.
+We will advance pediatric emergency care through innovative research and its translation into clinical practice.
+We will train the future leaders in pediatrics and emergency medicine and be the educational resource for the community and all levels of healthcare providers.
 We will be a leader in the promotion of children’s health and safety through advocacy and public awareness.

 Our values are the ideals we live by, recognizing the unique needs of children.